Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Abstract

 \section{Abstract}

 Recent researches of the novel $4D$ Einstein-Gauss-Bonnet (EGB) gravity have attracted great attention.
 In this paper, we investigate the validity of the weak cosmic censorship conjecture for a novel $4D$ charged EGB black hole with test charged scalar field and test charged particle respectively.
 For the test charged field scattering process, we find that both extremal and near-extremal black holes cannot be overcharged.
 For the test charged particle injection, to first order, an extremal black hole cannot be overcharged while a near-extremal $4D$ charged EGB black hole can be destroyed.
 To second order, however, both extremal and near-extremal $4D$ charged EGB black holes can be overcharged for positive Gauss-Bonnet coupling constant; for negative Gauss-Bonnet coupling constant, an extremal black hole cannot be overcharged and the validity of the weak cosmic censorship conjecture for a near-extremal black hole depends on the Gauss-Bonnet coupling constant.
-By checking the validity of the weak cosmic censorship conjecture, we can get constraints on the Gauss-Bonnet coupling constant from the validity of the weak cosmic censorship conjecture.